Historical grounds of the camp

 An explanatory information system has been installed in the grounds.
 The individual sections of the camp are marked by eight relief models located along the edges of the swathe of lawn, which runs parallel to the former main street of the camp.
 Seventeen panels placed throughout the grounds feature short texts and photographs with information about the camp’s history.

-Flyer: Documentation Centre, Cemetery, Historical Grounds of the Camp
+Leaflet Documentation Centre Cemetery Historical Grounds of the Camp (PDF 1,5 MB)

 The victims of Bergen-Belsen who died in the concentration camp in the final weeks before and immediately after the liberation are buried in thirteen mass graves and fifteen individual graves.
 When British troops reached the camp on 15 April 1945, they found more than 10,000 bodies, which they quickly buried in hastily dug pits in the grounds of the camp to prevent an epidemic.